Writing Your LinkedIn Work Experience Section (Examples + 3 Tips)

-LinkedIn is one of the most useful sites for finding a job and building your network.
+If you are not using this powerful social media network, you are missing a tick.
 Most hiring managers and recruiters use LinkedIn to find qualified candidates.
-Many hiring professionals and recruiters will also view candidates' LinkedIn profile before inviting them for a job interview.
+These professionals may also view candidates' LinkedIn profiles before inviting them for a job interview.

-First on the agenda: how your LinkedIn is different from your resume.
-Should you copy the work experience section from your resume and paste it into your LinkedIn profile?
+So, should you copy the work experience section from your resume and paste it into your LinkedIn profile?
+The short answer is no. But wait for it, we’re going to explain exactly why.

 As we cover in-depth on this post, your LinkedIn profile and your resume need to be different because they serve different purposes.
 Your resume is tailored to a specific job, while your LinkedIn expands upon your resume for a general job search.
 Both documents should have the same job titles, date ranges, and basic information regarding each job.
-You need to present the information in different ways, though.
+However, you need to present the information in different ways, though.

 Key Takeaway